sql-machine-learning/elasticdl/docs/designs/data_transform.md

 |  52  |     9        |       1           |
 |  28  |     13       |       0           |

-The SQL statement for analysis is simple:
+The SQL statement for analysis is straightforward:

 ```SQL
 SELECT